Djerring Trail: Noble Park to Yarraman

 After leaving Noble Park Station.
 The route crosses over Leonard Avenue, and after crossing turns sharply to the north side of the rail.
 It then passes next to the carpark and goes back to the southern side of the rail, running parallel to Douglas Street and the rail line.
 It continues, connecting onto Mons Parade and Mile Creek.
 It intersects with Chandler Road and runs alongside Hanna Road until it reaches Yarraman Station.
 This is the last section of trail that is not shared with any other paths.

 Yarraman to Dandenong

 The trail merges with the EastLink Trail, and runs south alongside the EastLink.
 It crosses over Cheltenham Road, then diverges off the EastLink Trail, and joins with the Dandenong Creek Trail.
 It follows the Dandenong Creek Trail until Hammond Road, where the footpath is used to get to Dandenong Station.

 Connections

 The trail directly connects with the Dandenong Creek Trail, as well as the EastLink Trail.
 Nearby in the north is the Gardiners Creek Trail and the Anniversary Trail.
 It connects centrally to the Rosstown Rail Trail and a little further south at Huntingdale station, it connects to Monash University - Clayton campus, via the path on North Road.
+In 2022, Monash City Council announced the planned construction of a protected bicycle connection between the trail and the Scotchmans Creek trail, primarily following Aitkinson Street in Oakleigh.